i-am-harveyt/BasicDSinCpp/README.md

 Also quite basic one, in my opinion.

-The thought is that, we can use a rule to create a binary tree first \-\- put smaller things left and larger things right.
+The thought is that, we can use a rule to create a Binary Search Tree first \-\- put smaller things left and larger things right.

 After that, we just use a in-order traversal run through them, and we'll get a sorted sequence.